TylerMorton/tylerbmorton.com/src/posts/projects/personal-site.md

   - Mui Joy: component library with a great styling system.
   - React-animations: To spice up the site ;)

 Being someone who has lot's of trouble with frontend I started with boilerplate from Mui Joy's great selection of templates.
 With a base setup I then began to to remove extraneous features.
 I then went to work adding dark/light mode, Background Image using Next.js's Image Optimization feature, and creating static pages based off of the markdown files.
 I would continue basic development practices to meet my minimum viable product, beautify the UI, and optimize the performance of the site.
 Having a decent minimum viable product I began to decide I was going to deploy the site.
 I have never deployed a site before and was a great learning experience (a.k.a I spend hours learning about tools that I never ended up using for this project).
-I originally attempted to

-## Deployment

-## Things I did wrong
+I had a docker container for the web build so I looked for options in which it would be easy to deploy a docker container.
+I first attempted to use aws ecs.
+However, I ran into way too many configuration errors that while for a industry level setup may find useful was simply a waste of time for my use case.
+Looking for an easy solution I came across Google Cloud Run which took me mere minutes to add my container.
+Finally I used godaddy to obtain a domain which I mapped with my deployed container.

 ## What I learned